Applying for an easement over state land

-Written approval from the Minister for Natural Resource and Mines is required to create an easement over unallocated state land, reserve land, deed of grant in trust land and state leases or occupation licences.
+Written approval from the Minister for Natural Resource, Mines and Energy is required to create an easement over unallocated state land, reserve land, deed of grant in trust land and state leases or occupation licences.
 The easement document must be signed by the Department of Natural Resources and Mines.

 An easement can also be created over a state forest, but only for electricity purposes.
 An easement cannot be created over a road, including a road licence.

 An owner of land (grantor) may grant an easement to another owner of land or public utility provider (grantee) for a specific purpose (e.g. access, drainage, sewerage, supply of water or gas).